 Mental financial freedom can, and must, be found through a Prosperity Mindset.
 Through the latter, people tend to act and react out of fear.
 Financial decisions made out of fear rarely end well.

-When acting from a Scarcity Mindset, people tend to make choices that hinder them in the long run, such as:
+When acting from a Scarcity Mindset, people often make choices that hinder them in the long run, such as:

 - Reducing monthly cash flow and savings potential by making larger loan payments